mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ![Access Admin Console](/Software_Security_Requirements/web_console/Access_Admin_Console00.png)

 ### **Misuse Case Analysis**

 #### Malicious Configuration Changes by Administrator (Insider Threat)
+Victor is a long-serving IT administrator who has grown increasingly bitter due to being overlooked for promotions.
+Despite his loyalty to the company, he feels neglected and wronged by management’s lack of recognition for his contributions.
+This frustration has turned into a vendetta, and he decides to "teach the company a lesson" by sabotaging the very systems he’s entrusted to maintain.

-- **Motives**: Employee seeks to sabotage operations due to grievances with management.
+- **Motives**: Victor seeks to sabotage operations due to grievances with management.
-- **Resources**: Legitimate access credentials, knowledge of internal systems, policies, configurations, and administrative privileges within Keycloak for modifying roles, users, and security settings.
+- **Resources**: Victor has legitimate access credentials, knowledge of internal systems, policies, configurations, and administrative privileges within Keycloak for modifying roles, users, and security settings.
-- **Attack Methods**: Privilege abuse (misusing administrative privileges for unauthorized changes) and configuration manipulation (altering settings to disable security features or permit unauthorized access).
+- **Attack Methods**: Victor uses privilege abuse to take advantage of his high-level access to make unauthorized changes.
+He modifies user roles, removes security constraints, and elevates privileges for malicious actors or himself.
-- **Access Level**: Full administrative access to all realms, users, roles, and security configurations.
+- **Access Level**: Victor holds full administrative access within Keycloak.
+This enables him to manipulate all realms, users, roles, and security configurations, effectively giving him control over the organization’s entire authentication and authorization infrastructure.

-#### Privilege Escalation through Exploitation by Employee (Insider Threat)
-- **Motives**: Employee aims to misuse company data for personal projects or competitive advantage.
-- **Resources**: Knowledge of system vulnerabilities (e.g., bugs, misconfigurations) and access to lower-privileged accounts to identify weaknesses.
-- **Attack Methods**: Exploit vulnerabilities (leveraging system flaws to escalate privileges) and misuse of existing access (utilizing valid access to gain unauthorized privileges).
-- **Access Level**: Starting with low to moderate access, with the intent to escalate to full administrative access.

-#### Session Hijacking (External Attacker)
-- **Motives**: Attacker aims to disrupt operations by taking over an active administrator session.
-- **Resources**: Tools for intercepting network traffic (e.g., packet sniffers, malware) and knowledge of the target's operational environment and network structure.
-- **Attack Methods**: Man-in-the-middle attack (capturing session tokens or cookies to impersonate the administrator) and cross-site scripting (XSS) (exploiting vulnerabilities to execute scripts in the administrator's session context).
-- **Access Level**: Temporary full administrative access, enabling actions as the legitimate administrator.

 #### Misuse Diagram
 *Include a visual representation of the misuse case tied to this interaction.*